hackclub/hackclub/workshops/discord_bot_with_rust/README.md

 Now it's time to actually add polling to the bot!

-## Creating a `poll` command

-Let's create the `~poll` command which we'll use to actually setup polls.
+## Representing polls in code

-Before we actually add the command though, we'll need to define some types to represent polls.
+Before we add the `poll` command, we'll need to define some types to represent polls.

 Add these lines to your imports:
 ```rust